OpenLMIS/openlmis-deployment/provision/README.md

 In step 3, when the swarm manager EC2 instance was being provisioned.
 The docker-machine created some certificate files behind the scene.

-Those files should be generate under:
+Those files should be in the machine that the provision command was issued(not the machine that was being provisioned), under:

 `[User Home Dir]/.docker/machine/machines/[name of the swarm manager]`